-Home » Under Secretary for Management » Bureau of Diplomatic Security » News from the Bureau of Diplomatic Security » Diplomatic Security Documents, Reports, and Publications » Personal Identification Verification (PIV) Credentials
+Home » Under Secretary for Management » Bureau of Diplomatic Security » News & Information from the Bureau of Diplomatic Security » Diplomatic Security Documents, Reports, and Publications » Personal Identification Verification (PIV) Credentials

 On Aug.
 27, 2004, President George W. Bush signed Homeland Security Presidential Directive 12 (HSPD-12) requiring federal agencies to develop and deploy for their contract personnel and employees a Personal Identity Verification (PIV) credential that is secure, reliable and interoperable among all federal agencies.